ozalpozqur/altogic-auth-remix/README.md

 ### Replacing app/utils/auth.server.js with the following code:

-In this file, we will create some functions for our authentication system. for more information about authentication, you can check the [Remix Documentation](https://remix.run/docs/en/v1/tutorials/jokes#authentication).
+In this file, we will create some functions for our authentication system.

+For more information about authentication, you can check the [Remix Documentation](https://remix.run/docs/en/v1/tutorials/jokes#authentication).

 ```js
 import { createCookieSessionStorage, json, redirect } from '@remix-run/node';